|

 Prussians 24,000.

-Seven months later, in June 1807, Napoleon followed up with another military triumph at
+Seven months after the battle of Jena, in June 1807, Napoleon followed up with another military triumph at

 the Battle of Friedland.
 His success at Jena and Friedland gave Napoleon